jenkinsci/misc-info-tools-plugin/README.md

   5. Providing a way to get the label of the node this job ran on

-# Precautions when using upstreamJobFinder(includes,excludes)
+# Precautions when using findJobs(includes,excludes)

 The upstreamJobFinder(includes,excludes) can expose paths to projects your user user does not have access to.
 It is recommended that the "authorize-project" plugin be installed and configured to prevent unrestricted access to projects.